opensearch-project/project-website/_posts/2025-05-05-plan-execute-agent.md

 In the era of AI, agents have emerged as a powerful way to make large language models (LLMs) more practical and useful.
 By connecting LLMs to specific tools and capabilities, agents can transform natural language requests into concrete actions leading to meaningful results.

 OpenSearch ML Commons has been at the forefront of this transformation, providing a robust agent framework that allows you to orchestrate tools and automate workflows.
-With OpenSearch 3.0, we're taking a significant leap forward by introducing the plan-execute-reflect agent designed for complex, multi-step reasoning tasks.
+With OpenSearch 3.0, we're taking a significant leap forward by introducing the plan-execute-reflect agent, designed for complex, multi-step reasoning tasks.

 ## What's new in OpenSearch 3.0's agent framework?